 Unlikely but the best thing to do is consult a member of the Alabama Trial Lawyers Assn who handles employment issues and see what they say; they give free consults..
 If they did allow him to use other vehicles to get booze it's possible.

 I had an interview with an insurance company which went extremely well, and I was immediately offered a position.
 I went back in to fill out paperwork, and I was asked if I had ever been convicted of a felony.
 I was honest and said yes.
 Eleven years ago I was convicted of class c possession.
 No...
 Read more »

 An employer may use a background report to assist it in making employment decisions.
-HOWEVER, since background reports or background "checks" are considered consumer reports under the Federal Fair Credit Reporting Act (FCRA), employers must follow specific rules when not only using the reports but...Read more »
+HOWEVER, since background reports or background "checks" are considered consumer reports under the Federal Fair Credit Reporting Act (FCRA), employers must follow specific rules when not only using the...Read more »

 they pitted my managers word over my own with no evidence to back anything up. i was called a dishonest person and fired. i have proof with recepits and times to prove my innocence and cameras will show that i am not lying. but noone ever checked. what can i do? im out of a job for no reason and...
 Read more »